Running Your Editorial Business Like a Pro

 Unit 4 Resources

-• Financial Management Software w/pricing, pros, and cons
+Financial Management Software with pricing, pros, and cons

 Unit 5: Overall Business Management